loteoo/hyperstatic-starter/README.md

-This starter project was based of this [Hyperapp boilerplate](https://github.com/loteoo/hyperapp-boilerplate), with the site-generator and a few pages added in.
+This starter project was based on this [Hyperapp boilerplate](https://github.com/loteoo/hyperapp-boilerplate).
+The site-generator and a few pages was then added in.